Macchi C.205 Veltro: Background

-The first 100 Veltro Serie I were only machine-gun-armed, but many were also fitted with the 20 mm MG 151 cannon.
+The first 100 Veltro Serie I were solely armed with machine guns, however, many aircraft were also fitted with the 20 mm MG 151 cannon.
 There were no Serie II built, but 150 Serie III were ordered, which were fitted with wing cannons as a standard.

-The necessity to re-engineer the forward fuselage was time-consuming but, after several months of delays, the "205N" was ready.
-The C.205N1 first flew on 1 November 1942, with armament consisting of a 20 mm cannon firing through the propeller hub, and four cowling-mounted 12.7 mm (.5 in) Breda-SAFAT machine guns for which it carried 300–400 and 1,400 rounds of ammunition respectively.
-This configuration allowed a higher ceiling but lower speed [629 km/h].
+Some delay was incurred by the necessity of re-engineering the aircraft's forward fuselage, leading to several months passing before the "205N" was flight-capable.
+On 1 November 1942, the C.205N1 made its first flight; at this point, the armament consisting of a single 20 mm cannon that fired through the propeller hub along with four cowling-mounted 12.7 mm (.5 in) Breda-SAFAT machine guns for which it carried 300–400 and 1,400 rounds of ammunition respectively.
+This configuration allowed for a higher ceiling at the cost of a reduced speed [629 km/h].
 The better aerodynamics (with a longer and more streamlined rear fuselage) provided an advantage over the Macchi C.205V/MG151 [620 km/h].